Are you an LLM? You can read better optimized documentation at /docs/devops/merge-conflicts.md for this page in Markdown format

 Currently, semantic merge handles approval process ordering conflicts.
 When multiple approval processes on the same object have their processOrder values changed in both environments, Git detects a conflict because the same lines were changed on both sides.
 However, because OrgFlow understands the semantics of this metadata, it knows that the remote order values are always authoritative, and can resolve the conflict automatically.

 With semantic merge enabled (the default), such conflicts are resolved automatically without user intervention.
-With semantic merge disabled, they are handled like any other conflict according to the selected conflict strategy.
+With semantic merge disabled, they are handled like any other conflict according to the selected conflict strategy and merge driver.

 Flow merge has multiple conflict settings